jaapodac/jQuery-Sprite-Animation/README.md

 # jQuery-Sprite-Animation
-Attempt at combining elements like background, sound, and animation.
+Attempt at combining elements like **User moveable** elements, background, sound, and animation.